 Examines how to perceive, describe, categorize, and transcribe the speech sounds in American English.
-Prepares students to transcribe consonants and vowels, connected speech, and individuals with speech sound disorders.
-Discusses speech disorders versus speech differences and how they are treated clinically.
+Prepares students to transcribe consonants and vowels, connected speech, and the spoken language of individuals with speech sound disorders.
+Explores variations in production including dialect and other differences.